Leah McMahon, MA

 Deputy State Long-Term Care Ombudsman

 Jeremy completed his undergraduate education at the University of North Carolina at Chapel Hill and graduated with a master’s in business administration at Pepperdine University.
 He went on to study at the Straus Institute for Dispute Resolution at Pepperdine University, School of Law, where he earned a master’s in dispute resolution.
 Prior to becoming a long-term care ombudsman in 2015, Jeremy had over 14 years of experience in the healthcare industry.
-Before joining the Colorado State Long-Term Care Ombudsman Program, he was the director of the King County Long-Term Care Ombudsman Program in Seattle, Wash., and in 2018, was named the State Long-Term Care Ombudsman for Indiana.
+Before joining the Colorado State Long-Term Care Ombudsman Program, he was the director of the King County Long-Term Care Ombudsman Program in Seattle, Washington, and in 2018, was named the State Long-Term Care Ombudsman for Indiana.